IrishIRL/docker-wazuh-setup/README.md

 By default, Trivy outputs an informative table into command line interface.
 However, as it is planned to use it integrated into Wazuh, I have chosen the next solution:
 1. Run Trivy with next parameters: ``--format json --output /var/ossec/logs/trivy-results.json`` This will make the format of scan into a json and send it to the Wazuh log direcotry.
 From there, the log can be grabbed by Wazuh.
-2. For Wazuh to check this log file, the next configuration changes were done on the client configuration:
+2. For Wazuh to check this log file, the next configuration changes were done on the client configuration ``/var/ossec/etc/ossec.conf``:
 ```
 <localfile>
   <log_format>json</log_format>